 - In elderly, visual hallucinations take the form of ‘Silent boarders’ where patient claims to see full sized silent figures around the house

-Visual hallucination happens with the activation of ventral visual pathway of the brain in specific regions.
+Visual hallucination happens with the activation of the ventral visual pathway of the brain in specific regions.

-Auditory hallucination occurs in people who are patient of visual hallucination,visual hallucination can perform interactive conversations.
+An auditory hallucination occurs in people who are patient of visual hallucination, visual hallucination can perform interactive conversations.
 The auditory hallucination without visual hallucination can occur with distinctive sounds heard.

 |Sub-type||Definition||Subdivision of Sub-type/Examples|